Will there be a series 3 of The Split? BBC star Fiona Button hints at the potential for more!

 Its first season earned considerable praise from critics and audiences alike, with hopes swiftly turning to the second batch of episodes.
 With talents like Nicola Walker, Stephen Mangan, Fiona Button, Annabel Scholey, and Barry Atsma aboard, quality becomes somewhat inevitable.

 The talented stars returned along with some new faces for a second series, which we began tucking into on Tuesday, February 11th 2020.
-The sixth and final episode of the series is set to air on Tuesday, March 17th, but it's already worth taking the time to consider the future...
+The sixth and final episode of the series is set to air on Tuesday, March 17th, so it's certainly worth taking the time to consider the future...

 -